KirikCoders/SDI/README.md

 Make the project and you're in.
 Don't worry if you didn't make it, since you can still follow this guide to it's end.

-# Semester 5
+# Semester 3/4
-In Semester 5, we'll focus on building android apps with Java.
+In Semester 3, we'll focus on building android apps with Java.
 Recommended Guide is the Android developers program by Google on Udacity.
-If you still want to read, a few books have been provided in the semester 5 directory.
+If you still want to read, a few books have been provided in the semester 5 (not a mistake) directory.
 Android is hard and the best way to learn is to build an app.
 Want ideas?
 Ask anybody.
 No seriously.

-You'll also be learning how to build reactive web apps using React and Redux.
+ In semester 4 you'll also be learning how to build reactive web apps using React and Redux.
 Why React?
 It's easier to learn and makes web apps extremely modular by turning them into components.
 Again mastering React is a matter of experience so try and build something with it.
+Node.js and Angular are also included this semester.

 You'll also need to work on and maintain some of CSE department apps that have been built by your seniors.

 Same rules for the projects apply. **It's now mandatory to work in a team of 4 for a project**.

-# Semester 6
+# Semester 5/6

 Alright!
 You've learnt how to build some fancy stuff by now, hopefully.
 Now it's time to share them with the world.